09 November 2021

 The long shadows of the day started to appear |

-And so we left a trail well travelled, but not before we picked up some chestnuts.
-Mam loves chestnut trees and we have none, so she is experimenting with planting them next spring. |
+And so we left a well-travelled trail, but not before we picked up some chestnuts.
+Mam loves chestnut trees, but we have none, so she is experimenting with planting them next spring |

 It was a beautiful day and a lovely time |